Support that scales without scaling headcount

 Drafts in your team voice

-Pulls from past tickets, your KB, and the actual product spec.
-Draft is in the queue before the agent opens it.
+Pulled from past tickets, your KB, and the product spec — waiting before the agent opens the ticket.

 KB that updates itself